Bruna Papandrea

-Bruna Papandrea (born 1971) is an Australian film and television producer and the founder of production company Made Up Stories.
+Bruna Papandrea is an Australian film and television producer and the founder of production company Made Up Stories.
 Prior to Made Up Stories, Papandrea co-founded the production company Pacific Standard with Reese Witherspoon.

 Early life and education

 Papandrea was raised in Adelaide, South Australia, by a single mother.

 Career

-She moved to New York City in the 1990s after establishing a career in film production.
+Papandrea moved to New York City in the 1990s after establishing a career in film production.
 She briefly returned to Australia to produce the 2000 film Better Than Sex, which was nominated for the AFI Award for Best Film, before moving to London in 2001.
 She served as a production executive at the film studio Mirage Enterprises and later returned to New York to work for GreeneStreet Films, a production company for independent films, as a creative director.
 At GreeneStreet she executive produced the 2006 romantic comedy Wedding Daze before joining another independent production company, Groundswell Productions, in Los Angeles in February 2006.
 There she was responsible for producing Smart People (2008), Milk (2008), The Marc Pease Experience (2009), and All Good Things (2010).

 In 2011, Papandrea produced Warm Bodies, a zombie comedy film directed by Jonathan Levine and released in 2013.

 In 2012, she and actress Reese Witherspoon co-founded Pacific Standard, a Beverly Hills-based production company focusing on creating films made by and about women.
 Their first two projects at Pacific Standard were Gone Girl and Wild, both adapted from books whose rights were acquired by Papandrea and Witherspoon before publication.
 Both films were released in 2014, by which time they had also completed production on the 2015 comedy film Hot Pursuit.
 In 2016, they announced that they were ending their partnership, though they would continue to work on the projects that were in the middle of production, including the HBO series Big Little Lies and a film adaptation of the novel Luckiest Girl Alive.

-Papandrea launched her current production company, Made Up Stories, in January 2017 to carry on her mission in championing female filmmakers, adapting female-written novels and creating stories featuring multi-faceted female characters.
-The company is also committed to inclusivity in less-acknowledged departments behind-the-scenes such as transportation teams and gaffers.
-Papandrea has expressed intent to start a foundation, Made Up Solutions, to provide opportunities for women from low socio-economic and diverse backgrounds.
+Papandrea launched her production company, Made Up Stories, in January 2017 to carry on her mission in championing female filmmakers, adapting female-written novels and creating stories featuring multi-faceted female characters.
+The company is also committed to inclusivity in behind-the-scenes departments such as transportation teams and gaffers.